deanwampler/scalding-workshop/README.md

 You can now start with the workshop itself.
 Go to the companion [Workshop page](https://github.com/deanwampler/scalding-workshop/blob/master/Workshop.html).

-Note that there is a similar tutorial I wrote for Typesafe's [Activator](http://typesafe.com/activator) ecosystem of examples.
-See the [Scalding template](http://typesafe.com/activator/template/activator-scalding).

 ## Notes on Releases

 ### V0.4.1